-- Stephen L. Schlecht, our Executive Chairman - Stephanie L. Pugliese, our President and Chief Executive Officer - Mark M. DeOrio, our Senior Vice President and Chief Financial Officer - Allen L. Dittrich, our Senior Vice President of Omnichannel Customer Experience and Operations
+- Stephen L. Schlecht, our Executive Chairman - Stephanie L. Pugliese, our President and Chief Executive Officer - Mark M. DeOrio, our Senior Vice President and Chief Financial Officer - · Allen L. Dittrich, our Senior Vice President of Omnichannel Customer Experience and Operations

-In the discussion below, we refer to this group of executives as the "named executive officers," which includes the executive officers for whom disclosure is required under the applicable rules of the SEC.
-The remainder of this section provides a general summary of our compensation policies and practices and discusses the aggregate compensation we paid to our named executive officers in fiscal 2014 and fiscal 2015.
+In the discussion below, we refer to this group of executives as the "named executive officers" or "NEOs," which includes of the executive officers for whom disclosure is required under the applicable rules of the SEC.
+The remainder of this section provides a general summary of our compensation policies and practices and discusses the aggregate compensation we paid to our named executive officers in fiscal 2015 and fiscal 2016.
 Pursuant to the JOBS Act, as an emerging growth company, we are not required to provide a "Compensation Discussion and Analysis" as required under Item 402 of Regulation S-K.